zzc-ccccc/MonkeyOCR/README.md

     </tbody>
 </table>

+## Supported Hardware
+Due to the limited types of GPUs available to us, we may not be able to provide highly accurate hardware specifications.
+We've tested the model on GPUs such as the 3090, 4090, A6000, H800, A100, and even the 4060 with 8GB of VRAM (suitable for deploying quantized 3B models and 1.2B model).
+According to issues on GitHub, others have also successfully run the model on [50-series GPUs](https://github.com/Yuliang-Liu/MonkeyOCR/issues/90), [H200](https://github.com/Yuliang-Liu/MonkeyOCR/issues/151), [L20](https://github.com/Yuliang-Liu/MonkeyOCR/issues/133), [V100](https://github.com/Yuliang-Liu/MonkeyOCR/issues/144)  and the  [2080 Ti](https://github.com/Yuliang-Liu/MonkeyOCR/pull/1).

 ## News
 * ```2025.07.10 ``` 🚀 We release [MonkeyOCR-pro-1.2B](https://huggingface.co/echo840/MonkeyOCR-pro-1.2B), — a leaner and faster version model that outperforms our previous 3B version in accuracy, speed, and efficiency.
 * ```2025.06.12 ``` 🚀 The model’s trending on [Hugging Face](https://huggingface.co/models?sort=trending).
 Thanks for the love!